Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ### Prerequisites
 * Python 3.8 or later is required to use this package.
-* You must have an [Azure subscription][azure_subscription] and an Event Grid Namespace resource, or an Event Grid Topic resource to use this package.
-To create an Event Grid Namespace resource follow [this tutorial](https://learn.microsoft.com/azure/event-grid/create-view-manage-namespaces).
-Follow this [step-by-step tutorial](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart-portal) to register the Event Grid resource provider and create Event Grid topics using the [Azure portal](https://portal.azure.com/).
+* You must have an [Azure subscription][azure_subscription] and an Event Grid Namespace resource, or an Event Grid Basic resource to use this package.
+** To create an Event Grid Namespace resource follow [this tutorial](https://learn.microsoft.com/azure/event-grid/create-view-manage-namespaces).
+** To create an Event Grid Basic resource follow this [step-by-step tutorial](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart-portal) to register the Event Grid resource provider and create Event Grid topics using the [Azure portal](https://portal.azure.com/).
 There is a [similar tutorial](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart) using [Azure CLI](https://docs.microsoft.com/cli/azure).

 ### Install the package